Magyartanulas/magyartanulas.github.io/counting.md

 * Hány óra van? - (What hour is it?)
 * Mennyi az Idő? - (What time is it?)
-* Hány turista volt a Hősök Tere? - (How many tourists were at Heroes' Square?)
+* Hány turista volt a Hősök Terén? - (How many tourists were at Heroes' Square?)
 * Mennyi bort ittál? - (How much wine did you drink?)
 * Most hány éves vagy? - (How old are you now?)
 * Mennyibe kerül ez? - (How much is this around?)